drivenet/synchronizzer/README.md

 synchronizzer
 =================

-This is a cross-platform synchronization service.
+This is a cross-platform object (file) synchronization service.